 However, there’s a lot that goes into their makeup, function, and benefits that should be clearly understood in order to discern the true value they bring to the processes, productivity, and profitability of a business.

-The Components of Enterprise Content Management
+Components of an Enterprise Content Management Solution

 There are five basic components of enterprise content management: capture, management, storage, preservation, and delivery.